GorujoCY/Unofficial-LunarCore-AIO-Installer/README.md

 # To edit soon for now here's some credits
 - [Melledy's LunarCore](https://github.com/Melledy/LunarCore/) for their amazing project!
 - [Grasscutters Cultivation](https://github.com/Grasscutters/Cultivation) for their amazing client!
-- SRData (protecting the name of the repository) for helping with resources!
+- SRData for helping with resources!
 - [Inno Setup](https://github.com/jrsoftware/issrc) That it is powering it with!

 Please take the time to read the license agreement for more!